 enz-NO DEVELOPMENT - GLYNNEATH

-The purpose of the page is to provide information to local residents so that they are made aware of the potential hazards related to the development and to identify which organisations have been negligent in historically allowing the development to continue to its current stage.
+The purpose of the page is to provide information to local residents with information relating to the site so that they are made aware of the potential hazards related to the development and to identify which organisations have been negligent in historically allowing the development to continue to its current stage.

 We believe the development will have a negative impact on the following Glynneath locations, Woodland Park, Brynhyfryd, Waun Gron, the Inter Valley Road, Heol-y-Glyn, Aberdare Road, Ynys Las.